qqwref/jscode/README.md

 See the docs/ folder for details on how to write in CODE.

 # Versions
+Version 2.1.2_math: Implemented a single convenient way to do all kinds of integer math.

 Version 2.1.2: Implemented come from and indirect lhs.

 Version 2.1.1: Implemented if statements.